 Start early and indoors.
 Sweet pepper seeds take 7 to 21 days to germinate, so start by planning!

-It’s best to plant them outdoors when the temperature is consistently warm, usually during late spring or early summer.
+It’s best to plant the seeds outdoors when the temperature is consistently warm, usually during late spring or early summer.

 For best results, the soil should also be well-drained and have adequate organic matter [1].